Commissioner Viviana DeCohen

 She is currently pursuing her Doctorate in Educational Leadership and Gerontology, at Concordia University, Chicago.

-Executive Deputy Commissioner Joel Evans
+Executive Deputy Commissioner, Joel Evans

 Joel Evans is the Executive Deputy Commissioner for the New York State Department of Veterans’ Services.
-In his current role, he oversees the daily operations of the agency throughout the State and works closely with both the director and executive staff to ensure the highest quality services and programs are available for veterans, service members, and their families.
+In his current role, he oversees the daily operations of the agency throughout the State and works closely with both the commissioner and executive staff to ensure the highest quality services and programs are available for veterans, service members, and their families.
 He has been with the agency since November 2007 when he was hired as a State Veterans Benefits Advisor.

 Mr. Evans joined the U.S. Navy in 1984 and served as a torpedoman until 1996.
 He participated in Combat Operations during Operation Desert Shield and Operation Desert Storm.
 In 1996, he started his Naval Recruiting Career.
 His last four years of service were in the Hudson Valley working in Westchester, Putnam, Dutchess, Ulster, Sullivan, Rockland, and Orange Counties.
 He retired from the Navy in August 2007 as a Chief Petty Officer.